JiyaMehta-6/JiyaMehta-6/README.md

 Focused on scalable architecture, ML pipelines, and clean, modular code.

-# Currently Working on
+# 🔧 Currently Working on

-Three Commercial embedded systems with arduino, esp32 and esp 8266
+Two Commercial embedded systems with esp32 and esp 8266 & A low-level community project with arduino

-# 🔧 Current Focus
+# 🔧 Primary Focus

 End-to-end ML workflows
 Data analytics with Python & SQL